lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcvisualmanager-class.md

 ### <a name="remarks"></a>Hinweise

-##  <a name="ismenuflatlook"></a>  CMFCVisualManager::IsMenuFlatLook
+##  <a name="ismenuflatlook"></a>CMFCVisualManager:: ismenuflatlook

-Gibt an, ob die Menü-Schaltflächen flach dargestellt.
+Gibt an, ob Menü Schaltflächen flach angezeigt werden.

 ```
 BOOL IsMenuFlatLook() const;